oktadev/okta-blog/_source/_posts/2021-05-05-client-credentials-spring-security.md

 The `oktaClientRegistration()` method loads the properties for the client and provider from the `application.properties` file and creates an Okta client registration using those properties.

 The other methods create an `InMemoryOAuth2AuthorizedClientService` that contains this client registration and creates an `InMemoryOAuth2AuthorizedClientService`, both of which are injected into a `AuthorizedClientServiceOAuth2AuthorizedClientManager`.
 This is the high-level controller class that orchestrates the OAuth 2.0 client credentials grant request.
-There's a lot going on in this and we don't have time or space to unpack it all here.
+A lot is going on in this, and we won't unpack it all here.
 I will point out that `AuthorizedClientServiceOAuth2AuthorizedClientManager` is a class specifically designed to be used outside of the context of a HttpServletRequest.

 From [the Spring Docs](https://docs.spring.io/spring-security/site/docs/5.4.5/reference/html5/#oauth2Client-authorized-manager-provider):